 We will add your details to our marketing database if:

-you have told a third party that you would like them to pass us your contact details so that we can send you updates about our services
+3. You have told a third party that you would like them to pass us your contact details so that we can send you updates about our services.

-you have registered an account on our website and have indicated during the sign up process that you are happy to receive marketing communications
+4. You have registered an account on our website and have indicated during the sign up process that you are happy to receive marketing communications.

 We may ask you to indicate your marketing preferences when you first register an account on our website.
 You can check and update your current marketing preferences at any time by calling or emailing us using the details set out in the Who we are and how you can contact us section above.

 We never share your personal data with third parties for marketing purposes.

 WHEN WE WILL SEND YOUR PERSONAL DATA TO OTHER COUNTRIES